The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 Vegan Garlic Mashed Potatoes

-Seriously, this is the BEST vegan garlic mashed potato recipe ever.
-This is my absolute favorite dish to bring to a potluck or Friendsgiving event.
+Some holidays are just sad without potatoes.
+Vegans – you don’t have to miss out anymore!
+Seriously, these are the BEST vegan mashed potatoes ever.
+This is the perfect side dish to bring to a potluck or Friendsgiving event.
 People are always amazed that these mashed potatoes are vegan.
 They are so simple but soooooo delicious.

 Fair warning, this recipe uses A LOT of garlic.
 If you don’t love garlic as much as I do, I’m not offended if you don’t use all 10 cloves of garlic when making these potatoes.

-• Smooth & creamy – The Yukon gold potatoes and vegan butter make these mashed potatoes sooooo creamy without the dairy!
+• Smooth & creamy – The Yukon gold potatoes and vegan butter make these mashed potatoes sooooo creamy with the perfect fluffy texture, but without the dairy!

-• Easy – Just peel, chop, and mix.
+• Easy recipe – Just peel, chop, and mix.
 It doesn’t get much easier!

 Ingredients for vegan mashed potatoes in individual bowls